+Want to learn how to make lavender oil?
 With a host of holistic benefits, lavender has proven to be one of the most bountiful herbs in the garden for creating beauty products.
 No wonder it’s being added to so many lotions and potions on the shelves!
-The good news is the perennial, evergreen plant is easy to grow, and also easy to process to make your own homemade lavender oil — either for yourself, or as gifts for loved ones.
+The good news is the perennial, evergreen plant is easy to grow, and also easy to process to make lavender oil at home — either for yourself, or as gifts for loved ones.

-Though processing lavender as an essential oil requires some fancy equipment, it’s possible to process it yourself at home, with a carrier oil and using minimal tools.
+Though processing lavender essential oil requires some fancy equipment, it’s possible to process it yourself at home, with a carrier oil and using minimal tools.

-In this tutorial, I’ll give you a thorough introduction to lavender’s vibrant history, its incredible benefits, things to watch out for when using lavender oil, and then I’ll take you through the process of making your own lavender oil, from harvesting and drying your lavender, all the way through to processing and straining your oil into a bottle to make a sweet homemade gift.
+In this tutorial, I’ll give you a thorough introduction to lavender’s vibrant history, its incredible benefits, things to watch out for when using lavender oil, and then I’ll take you through the process of making your own, from harvesting and drying your lavender, all the way through to processing and straining your oil into a bottle to make a sweet homemade gift.

 - A short history of lavender oil